status-im/status-desktop/ui/StatusQ/src/contributing.md

       }
     }
     ```

+- Component `id`s are not accessible outside the component's scope.
+If required, the component can expose the instance through properties binding.
+E.g. `readonly property ComponentType exposedComponent: privateInstanceId`

 - If in doubt, explicitly use an instance variable to access properties
 - If the scope is clear and there is no ambiguity, use the property directly for readability